-Electric cars are safe, reliable, manufactured by large brands, and are beginning to be sold in high volume overseas.
-Norway, with a similar population and size to New Zealand, has over 90,000 fully electric cars, and they now account for more than 20% of all new car purchases6.
+Electric cars are safe, reliable, manufactured by large brands, and are beginning to be sold in high volume globally.
+Norway, with a similar population and size to New Zealand, is a global leader, having reached the point where about a third of all new car sales are fully or partially electric.

 Entry-level electric cars have a shorter range (100km+) than petrol cars.
 High-end cars with large batteries (500km+ range) cost more.
-Battery prices are dropping significantly, making long range fully electric cars cheaper every year7.
+Battery prices are dropping significantly, meaning entry-level cars can be fitted with larger and larger batteries, increasing the distance they can drive7.
 On average New Zealand drivers travel 28km per day8, and 95% of days within 125km5.
 Electric cars can be charged at home overnight and be 'full' in the morning, so affordable electric cars remain practical for most daily journeys.
 The census shows over half of New Zealand households have two or more cars9, suggesting many could drive electric but keep a backup fuel car.
 The dashboard displays how far you can drive with remaining battery.

-In New Zealand the vast majority of fully electric cars are short-range Nissan Leaf hatchbacks.
-Some full sized, long-range, high performance cars by Tesla Motors are found here and are very popular overseas.
+Since 2016, prices and options for electric cars in NZ have improved.
+The majority of fully electric cars here are short-range Nissan Leaf hatchbacks.
+Full sized, long-range, high performance cars by Tesla Motors are also popular here and overseas.
 The upcoming Tesla Model 3 will provide the first medium range and cost electric vehicle in New Zealand, though its popularity will create long delivery times (400,000 were pre-ordered globally within three weeks of launch).
-Over 2016, the arrival of electric cars by Tesla, Renault, BMW, and VW into New Zealand will broaden the selection of electric cars we can buy.